ShubhamArt/qp-assessment/README.md

 - 401 Unauthorized: Unauthorized access, typically when authentication fails.
 - 404 Not Found: Resource not found (e.g., when an item does not exist).
 - 500 Internal Server Error: An error occurred on the server.

+# Database Tables Overview
+This project uses the following database tables to store data related to users, grocery items, orders, and order items.
+The tables are mapped using Java Persistence API (JPA) annotations, and the relationships between them are outlined below
+##### 1. grocery_items Table
+This table stores information about each grocery item available for booking.
+##### 2. orders Table
+This table stores information about the orders placed by users.
+##### 3. order_items Table
+This table stores details of the grocery items included in each order.
+##### 4. users Table
+This table stores information about the users of the grocery booking system, including their roles (Admin or User).
+---
+# Relationships Overview:
+- **User ↔ Order**: A user can have multiple orders, but each order is associated with one user.
+This is represented by the foreign key user_id in the orders table.
+- **Order ↔ OrderItem**: An order can have multiple order items.
+Each order_item references an order via the order_id foreign key.
+- **OrderItem ↔ GroceryItem**: Each order item is associated with a grocery item.
+The relationship is mapped via the grocery_item_id foreign key in the order_items table.